Senthurbavan/senthurbavan.github.io/_pages/cv.md

 ---

 {% include base_path %}
-Click [here](https://github.com/Senthurbavan/senthurbavan.github.io/blob/master/files/Senthurbavan_CV.pdf) to download the CV.
+Click [here](../files/Senthurbavan_CV.pdf) to download the CV.

 Education
 ======
-Bachelor of the Science of Engineering in Electronic & Telecommunication Engineering with Honors, 2020
+Bachelor of the Science of Engineering in Electronic & Telecommunication Engineering with Honors University of Moratuwa, 2020
+Final year research on Power optimized navigation of mobile robots.

 Work experience
 ======